History of Black Hills Gold Jewelry

 In 1944, Ivan Landstrom bought Black Hills Jewelry Manufacturing from E.O.
 Lampinen, including equipment, tools and inventory.
 Landstrom moved the firm from Deadwood to Rapid City and continued to operate under the name of Black Hills Jewelry Manufacturing, manufacturers of Landstrom's Original Black Hills Gold Creations.
 After Ivan Landstrom passed away in 1968, Milton Shaver took over day to day operations and ran the company for the two surviving daughters of Landstrom, Mary Jo and Connie.
 Dr. Charles Lein and others subsequently managed operations for several years.
 In 1995, Black Hills Gold jewelry history had traveled full circle.
 F.L.
 Thorpe Company, the original manufacturer of Black Hills gold jewelry, was purchased by Landstrom's Original Black Hills Gold Creations.
 In 1998 Connie Landstrom Drew, daughter of Ivan Landstrom, took over the company.
 After her passing, Connie's daughter and son continued to head the company formed by her father sixty years ago.

 The formation of another manufacturing company started after an employee of Edward O. Lampinen's, Clara Arnold, learned the art of making Black Hills Gold jewelry from him and other relatives of S.T.
 Butler.
 Arnold chose to go out on her own after the company was purchased by Ivan Landstrom.
 By the 1940's she was making her own Black Hills gold jewelry on Main St. in Rapid City.
 In 1959, Arnold sold her tools and inventory to Mr. and Mrs. Edward F. Stamper and the company has since operated under the name Stamper Genuine Black Hills Gold Jewelry.
-In an industry filled with family tradition, Stampers' son Rod Stamper is the current president of the company formed by his father.
+In an industry filled with family tradition, Stampers' son Rod Stamper, who took over from his father, recently passed the reigns on to the third generation, with E. Jason Stamper currently in the position of president of Stamper Jewelry, Inc.

 The 1980's brought many changes to the Black Hills Gold jewelry industry.
 Newcomers to the Black Hills Gold jewelry manufacturing industry began appearing.
 Numerous companies attempted to use the traditional Black Hills Gold design to manufacture jewelry outside the Black Hills at facilities in other states, and call it "Black Hills Gold."
 After a lawsuit filed by Stamper, Landstrom's and Thorpe, U. S. District Court Judge Andrew Bogue ruled in 1980 that if a manufacturer wanted to call its jewelry Black Hills Gold, it must be made in the Black Hills of South Dakota.
 Companies are "permanently enjoined from advertising, promoting, selling or offering for sale" any product as Black Hills Gold or Black Hills Gold Jewelry unless it is manufactured in the Black Hills of South Dakota.3

 Several new companies were born in the Black Hills after this, including South Dakota Gold, Mount Rushmore and Coleman.
 These new manufacturers brought increased competition and new styles to the marketplace, branching out the original vines of Black Hills Gold tradition.
 In 2010, South Dakota Gold went out of business and its designs were sold to Mount Rushmore Gold.
 In March 2014, Mount Rushmore Gold also purchased the oldest remaining manufacturer -- Landstrom's Original Black Hills Gold Creations.
-Over 130 years of Black Hills Gold history will be moving to a new home in the coming months.
+Over 130 years of Black Hills Gold history have moved to a new home.

 Countless small upstarts have come and gone over the years.
 All of them were trying to gain a foothold in the marketplace of an industry that has seen many changes, but the one constant throughout has been the traditional design of Black Hills Gold jewelry -- brought to the Black Hills over 150 years ago, improved by early craftsmen, and still handmade by modern artisans carrying on the tradition today.